 To perform advanced reading order and tagging tasks, such as fixing complex tables, removing obsolete tags, and adding alternate text to links, use the Tags panel.
 The panel contains an alternate set of tools and features for manipulating PDF tags.
 For more information, see Edit tags with the Tags panel.

 - Save the document (or a copy of it) before you use the Touch Up Reading Order tool.
 You can’t use Undo to reverse changes made with this tool, so reverting to a saved document is the only way to undo such a change.

 - Choose View > Page Display > Single Page View, when using the Touch Up Reading Order tool.
-When you click the Clear Page Structure button, Acrobat DC clears tags from all visible pages, even pages that are only partially visible.
+When you click the Clear Page Structure button, Acrobat clears tags from all visible pages, even pages that are only partially visible.

 For additional tips on working with reading order, see Donna Baker’s Setting Reading Order in a PDF Document.

 You can select Touch Up Reading Order options from the dialog box, from the pop-up menu that appears when you right-click a highlighted region, or from the options menu in the Order panel.
 The Touch Up Reading Order tool includes the following options:

 Tags the selection as a figure.
 Text contained within a figure tag is defined as part of the image and screen readers don’t read it.

 Tags a selected figure and caption as a single tag.
 Any text contained in the tag is defined as a caption.
 Useful for tagging photos and captions and preventing caption text from being incorrectly added to adjacent text blocks.
 Figures may require alternate text.